ayberkt/agda-brzozowski/ACKNOWLEDGMENTS.md

-Thanks to Fabian Ruch for his suggestions and Agda help.
+Thanks to Fabian Ruch and Andrea Vezzosi for their suggestions and Agda help.